Tlingit language: Classification

 Tlingit is currently classified as a distinct and separate branch of Na-Dene, an indigenous language family of North America.
-In 1915, Edward Sapir argued for its inclusion in the Na-Dene family, a claim that was subsequently debated by Franz Boas, P.E.
-Goddard, and many other prominent linguists of the time.
+In 1915, Edward Sapir argued for its inclusion in the Na-Dene family, a claim that was subsequently debated by Franz Boas, P. E. Goddard, and many other prominent linguists of the time.
 Its inclusion in the family has proven controversial due to lack of common vocabulary despite shared phonological and grammatical features.

-Studies in the late 20th century by Heinz-Jürgen Pinnow and Michael E. Krauss showed a strong connection to Eyak and hence to the Athabaskan languages, thus essentially proving the Na-Dene family as including Tlingit.
+Studies in the late 20th century by Heinz-Jürgen Pinnow and Michael E. Krauss showed a strong connection to Eyak and hence to the Athabaskan languages, which led to consensus among American linguists that the Na-Dene family included Tlingit.
+Jeff Leer has proposed that the seeming lack of shared vocabulary between Tlingit and the Athabaskan languages can be explained by a process of hybridization within Tlingit.

 Sapir initially proposed a connection between Tlingit and Haida, but the debate over Na-Dene gradually excluded Haida from the discussion.
 Haida is now considered an isolate, with some borrowing from its long proximity with Tlingit.
-However, some contemporary linguists still hold that Haida is part of the Na-Dene family – such as John Enrico, a specialist in Haida.
+However, some contemporary linguists still hold that Haida is part of the Na-Dene family, such as John Enrico, a specialist in Haida.

 The first proposal linking Na-Dene and thus Tlingit to the Yeniseian languages of Siberia was made by Italian linguist Alfredo Trombetti in 1923.
 In the early 2000s, Edward Vajda presented empirical evidence for the existence of this super family, Dene–Yeniseian.
 Although support for the hypothesis has not been universal, it has been called "the first demonstration of a plausible genealogical link between languages of Eurasia and languages of the Americas".

 Geographic distribution

 The Tlingit language was traditionally spoken from near the mouth of the Copper River at Controller Bay down the open coast of the Gulf of Alaska and throughout almost all of the islands of the Alexander Archipelago in Southeast Alaska.
 It is characterized by about four distinct dialects, but they are mostly mutually intelligible, indicating relatively recent territorial expansion.
 Almost all of the area where the Tlingit language is endemic is contained within the modern borders of Alaska.
-The exception is an area known as "Inland Tlingit" that extends up the Taku River and into northern British Columbia and the Yukon around Atlin Lake (Áa Tleen "Big Lake") and Teslin Lake (Desleen < Tas Tleen "Big Thread"), as well as around Tagish Lake near the Chilkoot Trail (Jilḵoot).
+The exception is an area known as "Inland Tlingit" that extends up the Taku River and into northern British Columbia and the Yukon around Atlin Lake (Áa Tlein "Big Lake") and Teslin Lake (Deisleen < Tás Tlein "Big Thread"), as well as around Tagish Lake near the Chilkoot Trail (Jilḵoot).
 There is a small group of speakers (about 30) in Washington as well.